 In general, if you can qualify for a good 0% APR offer, it’s almost always a good idea to take advantage of it, even if you can’t transfer all of your high-interest balances to the card.
 That’s because you’ll be hard-pressed to find a personal loan offering 0% APR (or anything close, really), so it’s often a better deal even with balance transfer fees.

 The main exception to this advice is if you need longer than the introductory period to pay off your balance.
-The introductory APR will revert to the default APR at the end of the promotional period, so be sure to pay off your transferred balance before then to avoid being charged double-digit interest rates on your remaining balance.
+The introductory APR will revert to the default APR at the end of the promotional period, so be sure to pay off your transferred balance before then.
+You may want to set a calendar or email alert to remind you when your introductory APR period is coming to an end so you’re not surprised with double-digit interest rates on your remaining balance.

 Use a Personal Installment Loan to Consolidate